DouglasRed/team-profile-generator/README.md

 ## View My Video

-View my video of this project here! https://github.com/DouglasRed/team-profile-generator/blob/main/team-generator-profile.mp4 (Please note: you may have to download it)
+View my video of this project here! https://github.com/DouglasRed/team-profile-generator/blob/main/team-generator-profile.mp4 (Please note: you may have to download this 5 minute video)